bagaking/welog/README.md

 npm run lint
 npm exec -- vitest run
 npm run build
-npm run pack:dry-run
+npm run pack:smoke
 ```

-`npm run pack:dry-run` rebuilds the package and verifies the files that would be
+`npm run pack:dry-run` rebuilds the package and shows the files that would be
 published to npm.
+It does not install or execute the package.

+`npm run pack:smoke` builds the package, packs the real npm tarball, installs it
+in a temporary project, and executes a root import plus a minimal Context and
+Logger flow.
 Run it before publishing or changing `package.json` package
 boundaries.

 ## 🚀 快速开始